If you have a boutique ecommerce shop, you probably use Instagram.

 (Note that this isn’t strictly necessary, but I just really like consistency.)

 We have to send a Campaign name.
 Sometimes you might want to use something specific, like “Winter Sale”, to track links about the same campaign that you send out on all your social media platforms.
-But this is a very general link, so let’s call it something general… “social”.
+But this is a very general link-in-bio, so let’s label it where it is: “bio”.